Entryways to our homes create one of two immediate feelings: welcoming and peaceful, or cluttered and chaotic.

 4. Large baskets or bins or crates.

 Baskets and bins provide tidy places to store scarves, mittens, flip flops, etc. where you can easily find them but can't see them out in the open.
 They're a must.
-I use them on the floor for shoes and smaller ones up high for mittens, scarves, hats, and the like.
+I use a big vintage tin bucket on the floor for shoes and smaller crates up high for mittens, scarves, hats, and the like.

 5. A mirror.